“One of the technological mainstays of the project is the creation of a digital twin of the neighbourhood”

 One of the technological pillars of the project is the creation of a digital twin of the neighbourhood, an advanced tool that enables the simulation of various rehabilitation scenarios of the residential building stock, the application of passive and active energy efficiency measures, and the analysis of the photovoltaic potential of the roofs.

-As a direct result of this analysis, Ermua Town Council has chosen to put out to tender the installation of photovoltaic panels on the Eskolabarri council building.
-The energy generated will be transferred to the LEC, which is made up of the building itself, households and small businesses in the neighbourhood.
+As a direct result of this analysis, Ermua Town Council has installed photovoltaic panels on the Eskolabarri council building.
+The energy generated is transferred to a Local Energy Community, which is made up of the school building itself, households and small businesses in the neighbourhood.

 More efficient, inclusive and connected neighbourhoods

-This initiative aims to make Santa Ana a more efficient, inclusive and connected environment, aligned with European sustainability standards.
+This initiative has made Santa Ana a more efficient, inclusive and connected environment, aligned with European sustainability standards.
 Moreover, the approach has been enriched by similar experiences such as those of Elva (Estonia), a digitally advanced city, and Matera (Italy), a benchmark for cultural industries.

 The developed methodology aims to be replicated in other similar contexts at regional, national and even European level.
 With this initiative, TECNALIA and Ermua Town Council are moving towards a model of urban regeneration centred on people, sustainability and technology.